MuhammadAhsaanAbbasi/agentic-ai/readme.md

 ---

+## Adoption and Community Trends

+All these frameworks emerged from the post-2023 surge in interest for autonomous agents and have seen **rapid growth and community adoption**.
+Several have garnered significant attention on GitHub, indicating developer interest:

+- **[AutoGen (Microsoft)](https://github.com/microsoft/autogen)** – as of early 2025, AutoGen leads in GitHub traction with ~43k stars.
+This reflects the strong backing of Microsoft Research and the appeal of its multi-agent conversation approach.
+An active Discord community and continuous improvements (v0.4 redesign) show ongoing developer engagement.
+Many developers likely use AutoGen for its robust features, and Microsoft’s promotion of it in research circles has spurred adoption in experimental projects and enterprise prototypes.

+- **[CrewAI](https://github.com/crewAIInc/crewAI)** – not far behind, CrewAI has around 30k stars and a vibrant community.
+The fact that 100k+ developers have taken CrewAI courses demonstrates a deliberate community-building effort.
+It’s becoming a “standard” for multi-agent automation in some circles, especially for those prioritizing structured collaboration.
+Enterprise interest is high: CrewAI’s team offers an enterprise suite and has partnerships (e.g., with SambaNova for AI hardware integration), indicating that companies are exploring it for production.
+The presence of CrewAI in educational content (DeepLearning.AI courses, government tech notes ) has also fueled its adoption.

+- **[Agno (Phidata)](https://github.com/agno-agi/agno)** – Agno has about 24k stars, impressive for an open-source project that isn’t backed by a tech giant.
+This popularity likely stems from its comprehensive feature set and developer-friendly design.
+The community forum and Discord show an engaged user base.
+Agno’s comparative benchmarks boasting vastly faster performance than LangGraph have been shared widely, attracting developers concerned with efficiency.
+We also see many YouTube tutorials and Medium articles about building agents with Agno, indicating grass-roots enthusiasm and growing adoption among indie developers and startups.
+Enterprises that need on-prem solutions might lean towards Agno for its open-source nature combined with rich capabilities.

+- **[LangGraph](https://github.com/langchain-ai/langgraph)** – with ~11k stars, LangGraph has a solid but more niche following, partly because it’s tied to LangChain.
+It’s used by big names like Uber and LinkedIn which speaks to enterprise adoption in complex projects requiring control.
+However, some developers might opt for LangChain’s higher-level agents if they don’t need LangGraph’s granular control, so its adoption is concentrated among those tackling truly complex workflows.
+The LangChain ecosystem’s popularity gave LangGraph an initial boost, and it continues to be maintained as a crucial part of that ecosystem.
+It’s recognized as a more **“expert-friendly”** tool, so its community, while smaller, is quite specialized and passionate about robust agent design.

+- **[OpenAI Agent SDK](https://github.com/openai/openai-agents-python)** – relatively new on the scene, it has ~8k stars on GitHub but is rapidly growing.
+Being the official OpenAI solution, many developers are trying it out, and we can expect its adoption to increase quickly through 2025.
+OpenAI’s release of the Agent SDK in March 2025 came with a lot of publicity (e.g., a VentureBeat article touted it as a game-changer for enterprise).
+Early adopters include companies like Coinbase and Box (through partnerships) which were mentioned in OpenAI’s announcements.
+The developer community is actively comparing it with existing tools – for example, discussions like  [*“OpenAI Agent SDK vs LangGraph”* on Reddit](https://www.reddit.com/r/LangChain/comments/1j95uat/openai_agent_sdk_vs_langgraph/) highlight how people are evaluating its place in the ecosystem.
+Its usage is also tied to OpenAI’s broader platform (e.g., those using GPT-4 via API can easily add the Agent SDK), which will drive adoption among OpenAI’s customer base.
+The OpenAI brand and promise of seamless integration are strong draws for both individual developers and enterprises (especially those already using Azure OpenAI or OpenAI API services).

+- **[Amazon Bedrock](https://aws.amazon.com/blogs/machine-learning/amazon-bedrock-announces-general-availability-of-multi-agent-collaboration/)** – since Bedrock Agents is a managed service, it’s not reflected in GitHub stats, but AWS reports high interest from enterprises.
+Bedrock’s multi-agent feature became generally available in late 2024, and AWS has been onboarding customers in finance, healthcare, and retail sectors who want to leverage multi-agent AI without building from scratch.
+Public interest is evidenced by coverage in AWS re:Invent keynotes and blogs.
+There’s also a growing discussion in AI communities about Bedrock’s approach (e.g., [*“Anyone using Bedrock for AI agents?”* on Reddit](https://medium.com/@awaisshaikh94/building-ai-agents-using-amazon-bedrock-agents-5de9ce0b23a3)).
+It might not be widely used by hobbyists due to cost and access, but large AWS customers are experimenting with it.
+We can foresee Bedrock’s adoption growing as success stories emerge, particularly for large-scale and compliance-sensitive deployments that trust AWS.
+Amazon’s entry validated the multi-agent concept for enterprise, increasing overall industry confidence in these frameworks.

+Community size and support vary: CrewAI and Agno have dedicated forums and Discords, indicating strong grassroots communities.
+AutoGen benefits from Microsoft’s support plus an academic following (papers and MSR blog posts).
+LangGraph benefits from LangChain’s large community (LangChain’s Discord/forums have channels for LangGraph).
+OpenAI’s Agents likely will be discussed heavily on OpenAI’s forums and community channels.
+Amazon Bedrock’s community is more enterprise/solution-architect oriented, with AWS support channels and partner ecosystem (it’s discussed in AWS community events, LinkedIn posts by AWS partners, etc., rather than open-source circles).

+Overall, interest in agentic frameworks is **surging across the board**, and each of these tools has carved out a niche:
+- AutoGen for multi-agent dialogues and research,
+- CrewAI for structured multi-agent teams in production,
+- LangGraph for fine-grained control in complex tasks,
+- OpenAI SDK for ease of integration and official support,
+- Bedrock for fully managed enterprise solutions,
+- Agno for an all-in-one open platform with performance and multimodality.

+---

 ## Comparison Matrix

 | Dimension               | LangGraph      | CrewAI         | AutoGen        | OpenAI Agent SDK | Amazon Bedrock | Agno (Phidata) |